 - 2 cups sliced ripe strawberries

-- 1 tbsp real honey
+- 1 tablespoon real honey

 - Freeze your single-serve ice cream maker barrel overnight or for several hours.